02/11/2021; 3:20 PM By : Steven D. Thompson

 The great Pele, Diego Maradona or Johan Cryuff have few players that measure up to their status.
 Lionel Messi is one of the few players that merits this accolade.
 He is arguably the best player the planet has seen.

 No one envisaged Lionel Messi ever donning a club jersey besides Barcelona.
-The Argentine, after more than two decades at Barcelona, shocked the world when he joined PSG in the summer in the summer.
+The Argentine, after more than two decades at Barcelona, shocked the world when he joined PSG in the summer.

 Reflecting on the turn of events over the summer, the six-time Balon d’Or winner feels he has been cut deep by the statements of Joan Laporta and has lashed out at him.